elm-electron/core/README.md

 # Electron core

-> Native bindings for Electron's core api's.
+> Support for Electron's runtime environment.

+Electron: `v1.8.x`

+In accordance with Elm best practices, this package strives for:
+- No runtime exceptions
+- Enforced semantic versioning

 ## Install